Liu-Hy/GenoTex/datasheet.md

 **Has the dataset been used for any tasks already?**

-Yes, the dataset has been used to evaluate GenoAgent, a team of LLM-based agents proposed by the authors as a baseline method for automating gene expression data analysis.
+Yes, GenoTEX has been used to evaluate GenoAgent, a team of LLM-based agents proposed by the authors as a baseline method for automating gene expression data analysis.
 The evaluation assessed performance on three tasks: dataset selection, data preprocessing, and statistical analysis.

 **Is there a repository that links to any or all papers or systems that use the dataset?**